garrandall/popular-music-data/tracks/don-t-say-no-just-say-yes-avant.md

 Inside of you (...inside of you)
 You make me feel like living and breathing again
 I wanna touch you (...i wanna touch you)
- Don't say....No...(just say)...yes...(oh babe)
+ Don't say...No...(just say)...yes...(oh babe)
-Your body's what i need
+Your body's what I need
-Don't say .....No..(just say)...Yes..(oh babe)
+Don't say ...No..(just say)...Yes..(oh babe)
 I can hear you calling me
  Your my diamond that shines all of the time
-On mercy me, yeah..yeah
+On mercy me, yeah...yeah
 You make me reach my peak
-the day you told me that you wanted me...dont be afraid...please Don't say...No..(just say)...Yes...(oh babe)
+the day you told me that you wanted me...don't be afraid...please Don't say...No..(just say)...Yes...(oh babe)
-Your body's what i need
+Your body's what I need
 Don't say...No...(just say)...Yes...(oh babe)
 I can hear you calling me
  You are my season...(...season)
-And you are the reason.....
+And you are the reason...
-I feel the way I do.....
+I feel the way I do...
-As our bodies come as one....(....come as one)
+As our bodies come as one...(...come as one)
 Your my star..(my star)...That what you are(...you are...you are)

-Now let me hear you say yes....say yes....say yes...
+Now let me hear you say yes...say yes...say yes...
 Oh yeah
-Now let me hear you say yes...say yes.....say yes... oh yeah
+Now let me hear you say yes...say yes...say yes... oh yeah

 Come here baby...lay down right here
-I dont wanna talk no more.....
+I don't wanna talk no more...
 I can feel you...your body all over mine..
-Oh wee..open your door for me......
-I'm coming in....
+Oh wee...open your door for me...
+I'm coming in...
 ..knock, knock...knock, knock babe